wallyreport/wallyreport.github.io/food/desserts/Oatmeal.Cookies.md

-# OATMEAL COOKIES
+# oatmeal.cookies.md

-### INGREDIENTS
+### Ingredients

-- 2 1/4 cups gluten-free old-fashioned oats, divided
+- 1 tablespoon ground flax seed
-- 1 tablespoon cornstarch
+- 3 tablespoons water
-- 3/4 teaspoon ground cinnamon
+- 2 cups gluten free old fashioned oats
-- 1/2 teaspoon gluten-free baking powder
+- 1 cup gluten free all purpose flour
-- 1/4 teaspoon salt
+- 1 teaspoon ground cinnamon
-- 8 tablespoons unsalted butter, room temperature
+- 1/2 teaspoon baking soda
-- 6 tablespoons granulated sugar
+- 1/2 teaspoon salt
-- 1/4 cup packed light-brown sugar
+- 1 stick (1/2 cup) vegan butter, softened (i used earth's balance)
-- 1 large egg
+- 1/2 cup white sugar
-- 1 teaspoons pure vanilla extract
+- 1 teaspoon vanilla extract
-- 1/3 cup raisins
+- 1 cup raisins

-- 1/3 cup toasted and chopped pecans
+### Preparation

-### INSTRUCTIONS
+- Preheat oven to 350° F.
-- Preheat oven to 350 degrees.
-In a blender or coffee grinder, process 3/4 cup oats into a fine meal.
-Whisk together ground oats, cornstarch, cinnamon, baking powder, and salt.
+- In a small bowl, whisk together the flax and water.
+Let sit for 2 minutes.
-- In a large bowl, using a mixer, beat butter and sugars until light and fluffy.
-Beat in egg and vanilla.
-With mixer on low, gradually add oat mixture, beating until combined.
-Fold in raisins, and remaining oats.
+- In a separate bowl, whisk together the oats, flour, cinnamon, baking soda and salt.
-- In batches, drop dough in 2-tablespoonful mounds onto a parchment-lined baking sheet, 2 inches apart.
-Bake until cookies are golden brown at edges, 15 to 18 minutes.
-Let cool on sheet on a wire rack 2 minutes, then transfer to rack and let cool completely.
+- In the bowl of a standing mixer, or with an electric mixer, cream together the butter and sugar until light and fluffy, about 3 minutes.
+Add the flax mixture and vanilla extract and stir until combined.

-### NOTES
+- Gradually add the flour mixture until just combined.
+Add the raisins and stir to thoroughly combine.
-- Thanks to Tywana who did some experimenting with oat flour and found that you can substitute 1 cup of oat flour for every 1 1/3 to 1 1/2 cups oats.
-Tywana also noted that adding a little xanthan gum kept the cookies from getting hard.
+- Using a 2 tablespoon measure, place cookie dough onto Silpat or parchment-lined baking sheet.
+Bake for 15-20 minutes, or until golden brown.